The Blanc-Martel Trail: A Complete Guide to Hiking in the Gorges du Verdon

 May-June and September are ideal.
 Closed November–March (flood risk).

-Camping La Ferme de Castellane is your ideal starting point for the Blanc-Martel trail.
-Just 15 minutes from the Chalets de la Palud, our 3-star campsite welcomes you to an exceptional natural setting in the Gorges du Verdon.
+Le Camping La Ferme de Castellane is your ideal starting point for the Blanc-Martel trail.
+Just a 45-minute drive from Les Chalets de la Palud (38 km), our 3-star campsite welcomes you to an exceptional natural setting in the Gorges du Verdon.